 Powerful skin clearance

-VTAMA cream delivers a safe and well-tolerated formulation for patients with atopic dermatitis down to 2 years of age.2
+VTAMA cream demonstrated a favorable safety profile and was well tolerated in patients with atopic dermatitis down to 2 years of age1

 Studied in a diverse patient population of